Contact Igloo

 See everything

 Traditionally, control rooms have been used for complex, data-led command operations that rely on real-time thinking and decision-making.
-Think a ship’s bridge, a power grid, or even a recording studio.
+Think of a ship’s bridge, a power grid, or even a recording studio.
 But the flexibility of modern immersive technology means this no longer needs to be the case.

 AEC is one sector that is adopting the control room approach across the lifecycle of building, infrastructure and manufacturing projects.
 Igloo technology is ideal for AEC control rooms such as the Lava Labs owned by design, engineering and project-managing consultancy SNC Lavalin.
 The teams use their immersive rooms as a ‘mission control’ to go on virtual site visits and visualise digital twins, whilst also displaying a range of other project-critical data and content when working on design and engineering projects.